R9n/hpp-prevent/README.md

 #### How to use the exposed **_parseRequestQuery_** and **_parseRequestBody_** methods

 In case you want to do the validation only in specific cases inside your endpoint, you can use the **_parseRequestQuery_** functions and **_parseRequestBody_** in separate ways to validate only the data you want and in the situation you want.
+This method will remove any and all top-level properties from the request.body object that contain any reference to the javascript **_prototype_** object access terms to help prevent another type of attack, the [**Prototype Pollution Attack**](https://learn.snyk.io/lessons/prototype-pollution/javascript/).

 **_parseRequestBody_** receives theses arguments:
 **_bodyParams_** : Object with request body , the request.body object